 Maintain Your Vehicle

 Vehicle maintenance is a good idea for anyone with a car, but it’s a must for commercial drivers.
-Carriers are responsible for maintaining their own fleet, but drivers are still required to maintain maintenance logs and to examine their truck on the road.
+Carriers are responsible for maintaining their own fleet, but drivers are still required to maintain maintenance logs and to examine their trucks on the road.
 In general, the brakes, tires, and lights are the parts that are most prone to wear and tear.
-Also be sure to double-check the connections when hauling a trailer.
+Also, be sure to double-check the connections when hauling a trailer.

 You can’t account for other drivers’ actions, but you may be held accountable for delays or property damage in the event of an accident.
 Drive defensively by always signaling before turns, scanning for merges and potential road hazards well ahead of time, and by keeping the driver’s seat as free of distractions a possible.
 Other drivers don’t always know when they’re in your “no zone,” so always take the time to double-check.